 Disclosure: This post may contain affiliate links.
 This means that at no cost to you, we may earn a small commission for qualifying purchases.

-Generac is a company that makes portable and backup generators for homes.
-A generator can kick on automatically when your home is out of power, but how long it can supply power depends on various factors.
+Generac is a company that makes portable generators and standby generators for the whole house.
+A portable generator can kick on automatically when your home is out of power, but how long it can supply power depends on various factors.

 In this guide, we’ll do our best to answer your questions about Generac generators, including “How long will a Generac generator last?”

 The first thing to consider with a Generac generator is its size.
-The more fuel your generator (or its tank) can hold, the longer it can run.
+Generators are designed in such a way the more fuel your generator (or its tank) can hold, the longer it can run.
 Generators can run on liquid propane, natural gas, diesel, or gasoline.

 How long your generator will run depends on three main factors: